Teaching Kids About Consonant Blends and Digraphs

 Lucky to Learn Phonics Unit 3: Digraphs

-Hands-On Centers for Blends and Digraphs
+What Are Some Hands-On Activities for Teaching Blends and Digraphs?

 Hungry to learn more about blends?
 Give this hands-on Smoothie Stand Center a try!
 Students will use a spinner to match pictures and words to create new blend words.
 This is available in print or digital format!